cynthiatreger/phsm-traffic-inspection/README.md

 2. Spoke VNet(s) to PHSM: a Route Table containing the usual default route pointing to the central hub Firewall is applied to the Spoke VNet(s) subnets.

 **Results**:
-* The lack of UDRs is addressed by the Firewall doing SNAT on the client IP: when forwarding traffic to PHSM, the return traffic will automatically be directed back to the Firewall.
+* UDRs not being supported on the PHSM subnet is addressed by the Firewall doing SNAT on the client IP: when forwarding traffic to PHSM, the return traffic will automatically be directed back to the Firewall.
-* Filtering rules that would have been enforced using NSGs can be configured on the Firewall.
+* Filtering rules that cannot be enforced using NSGs on the PHSM subnet can be configured on the Firewall.
 * Both Spoke traffic and On-Prem traffic to the PHSM environment are secured.

-# Solution #2 - Firewall & reverse-proxy
+# Solution #2 - Firewall & Reverse Proxy

 This design is a good option when performing SNAT on the Firewall is not approved by network security teams, requiring instead to keep the source and destination IPs unchanged for traffic crossing the Firewall.